shamazmazum/similar-images/README.md

 you want to check if you already have a few pictures in your collection).

-Also there are additional 3 modes based on what you want to do with results. `view` is a mode used by default which launches simple GTK viewer with found images separated into groups by similarity. `print` just prints found images to console. `remove` removes all similar images in a group but one which has the biggest dimensions.
+Also there are additional 3 modes based on what you want to do with results. `view` is a mode used by default which launches simple SDL2 viewer with found images separated into groups by similarity. `print` just prints found images to console. `remove` removes all similar images in a group but one which has the biggest dimensions.